ByteProject/Puny-BuildTools/README.md

 #### APPLE2_Z3_INFOCOM=true
 Builds Apple II Z-machine version 3 targets with Infocom's interpreter version K instead of Vezza.
 This hack is ignored if `ZVERSION 5` is defined in your project's configuration file.

+## Limitations

+There is only one limitation I am currently aware of and it affects `MacOS` hosts.
+OrbStack unfortunately does not support Wine.
+That means build targets that use Wine to execute Windows-binaries during the disk image creation process won't work.

+> To be more precise: if you run the Puny BuildTools on `MacOS` you are not able to build disk images for `TRS80 Model 3` and `TRS80 Model 4`.
+If you try to, the TRS disk image builders will tell you that this is not supported on your host.

+I am currently looking into a workaround.
+The problem is the lack of tools that allow you to write TRS disk images on Linux or other *nix based operating systems.

 ## Credits